 Also check out our article on tax strategy for the W2 earners or our page on self-employed finances for ideas to keep your earnings as tax efficient as (legally) possible.

-Does starting retirement in your 40s or early 50s mean you're too late to FIRE?
+Does starting your physician retirement in your 40s or early 50s mean you're too late for FIRE?

 Not at all!
 You still have the opportunity to retire before the US government's defined retirement age, which seems to increase every few years.
 If nothing else, you will still reach FI, which is our hope for all of our members.